What is Foreclosure?

 It can feel like a hopeless, scary situation.
 But help is available, including mortgage company programs that can reduce your payment or help you through a temporary financial crisis.
 The worst thing you can do is nothing at all.
 Ignoring the problem will only make it worse.

 You can learn about your options by calling us at 1-800-220-0350.
-You will speak with one of our HUD-Certified Housing Counselors who can help you understand what the next steps are to solving the problems you are facing.
-Our housing counselors will speak with you for free, and if you need help from an attorney they will see if you qualify for our free legal services.
-We have attorneys available statewide who are experienced in keeping New Mexicans in their homes and out of foreclosure.
+You will speak with one of our Consumer Protection Advocates who can help you understand what the next steps are to solving the problems you are facing and connect you with resources to help you in the process.
+Our advocates will speak with you for free, and if you need help from an attorney they will help you get in touch with one.
+Legal services organizations provide free legal help to qualifying low-income New Mexicans.

 In New Mexico, a foreclosure is the result of a court case in which a judge has decided the lender (usually a bank or credit union) will be allowed to sell a property to pay off the loan when the borrowers have missed payments.
 The borrowers are usually the same people as the homeowners.